 God is asserted to be all good, all loving, all knowing, all powerful, in possession of free will and having imparted free will to human beings as well as being eternal and uncaused as well as outside of space and time while acting in a time sequence of events within space and time.
 Sorry, one simply cannot make rational sense to reconcile all these asserted properties.
 They contradict each other in various ways making the whole package incoherent by it's own theistic definitions. (highlight in original)Joe castigates atheists for their shallow thinking on this subject.
 But he fails to answer that question, and in the process, reveals his own shallow thinking.

 First off, I'm not sure that this statement of the problem accurately reflects the way most atheists would state it.
 I've seen it many times, but the phrase "in possession of free will and having imparted free will to human beings as well as being eternal and uncaused as well as outside of space and time while acting in a time sequence of events within space and time" appears to be a superfluous addition.
-The logical conundrum is usually identified as contradictions that arise from the co-existence of the first three omni qualities: all-loving, all-knowing, and all-powerful.
+The logical conundrum is usually identified as contradictions that arise from the co-existence of the first three omni qualities: all-loving, all-knowing, and all-powerful, given that evil and suffering exist in our world.
 Notice the highlighting that Joe placed on his statement of the problem.
 He didn't include all-loving, and in fact his entire discussion completely ignores that quality, while focusing more on the quality of free will.

 So immediately, we can see that Joe has failed to address the most common version of the coherency problem posed by atheists.
 If we consider those first three omni qualities of God, we could grant any two of them, but then the third creates contradictions.
 For example, if God is all-knowing and all-powerful, he can create the world as we see it, but that world contains much needless suffering, which belies the all-loving quality.
 It would be logically possible to create an alternate world without suffering *, and an all-powerful being would not be constrained from doing that, but an all-loving being wouldn't create this world.
 Or we might assume that God is all-loving and all-knowing, so he understands the problem of suffering, and doesn't want his creatures to suffer needlessly, but he can't resolve the problem if he is not all-powerful.
 No matter how you look at it, in light of the world in which we find ourselves, there are logical inconsistencies between those three omni qualities.
 But Joe completely fails to address this in his article.